OfficeDev/office-scripts-docs/docs/develop/external-calls.md

 > External calls may result in sensitive data being exposed to undesirable endpoints.
 Your admin can establish firewall protection against such calls.

 > [!IMPORTANT]
-> Calls to external APIs can be only be made through the Excel application, not through Power Automate [under normal circumstances](#external-calls-from-power-automate).
+> Calls to external APIs can only be made through the Excel application, not through Power Automate [under normal circumstances](#external-calls-from-power-automate).
 External calls are also not supported for scripts stored on a SharePoint site.

 ## Configure your script for external calls